Hassan-gholipoor/Polls_app_from_django_documentation/README.md

 # Polls_app_from_django_documentation

+This is a simple polls app with django. to use it:

+1- open folder in terminal and inter the following code:

+2 - virtualenv env

+3 - source env/bin/activate

+4 - pip install -r requirements.txt

+5 - python3 manage.py runserver

-This is a simple polls app with django to access admin panel and make Question or answer do like this:
+to access admin panel and make Question or answer do like this:

 1 - open folder in terminal